 - These courses provide an interdisciplinary perspective and are designed by faculty members from across the Pitt School of Education.

-- Foundations courses (12 credits) equip you with the knowledge and competencies to develop into a leader-scholar-practitioner through a focus on leadership, organizational development, and policy/practice
+- Foundations Courses (12 credits) equip you with the knowledge and competencies to develop as a leader and scholar-practitioner through topics such as today’s educational landscape, equity and justice, policy, and change.

-- Practitioner Inquiry Courses (12 credits) develop your expertise in information-collection methods related to your research (e.g. data collection, surveys, interview techniques, and framing techniques)
+- Practitioner Inquiry Courses (12 credits) introduce and develop your expertise in improvement science and associated techniques.

 Guidance in Scholarly Practice (18 credits)